ottokruse/generative-ai-toolkit/README.md

 The `Runner` is a WSGI application and can be run with any compatible server, such as `gunicorn`.

 To support concurrency, make sure you pass an Agent factory to the Runner configuration, and not an Agent instance.
 Agent instances do not support concurrency and are meant to handle one request at a time.
-The same is true for Conversation History, pass a factory to your agent, not an instance.
+The same is true for Conversation History and Tracers, pass a factory to your agent, not an instance.

 For example: